wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/american-express/how-does-american-express-work.md

 read_more: '.'
 ---
 ## How it works
->American Express payments are processed as a credit card payment.
-Therefore, credit card payments must be enabled within your MultiSafepay Control to process a American Express payment.
-Submit your request to enable credit cards (Visa, Mastercard, American Express and Maestro) to your account manager or email us at <sales@multisafepay.com>
+>American Express payments are processed as credit card payments.
+Email requests to enable credit card payments in your MultiSafepay Control to your account manager at <sales@multisafepay.com>

 ### Transaction flow
 The transaction flow shows the different ways an American Express transaction can be processed.